"Data is the oil of the 21st century" — Peter Sondergaard (Gartner Research)

 Is software patentable in Europe?

 Yes, if it provides an inventive technical contribution to the state of the art.
 Pure business methods, computer programs and the processing of information as such are excluded from patentability.
-Their “clever” implementation, however, can be patented provided that a technical advantage is achieved (e.g. more efficient processing, improved security, less error susceptibility).
+Their “clever” implementation or their application in a technical field, however, can be patented provided that a technical advantage is achieved (e.g. more efficient processing, improved security, less error susceptibility).

 Just as the technology is in a state of flux, the case law regarding the patentability of software and IT innovations is also constantly evolving.
 The fundamental aspects of the examination methodologies of the European Patent Office and the national offices and courts, e.g. in Germany, are now largely harmonized, but there are still considerable differences between the latter, not to mention in other jurisdictions, e.g. in the USA.